 Frederick Douglass was an abolitionist who fought for black liberty both before and after the Civil War.

-Charles Dunoyer was a major influence in the French classical liberal movement.
+Dunoyer played a major role in the French classical liberal movement.
 He wrote on law, society, and the benefits of free markets and limited government.